 - Make sure your video file has metadata: Like blog post metadata, these are the titles and descriptions that Google pulls to display in search results.
 According to Marketo, optimizing your titles and descriptions to include keywords that match user intent can encourage click-throughs.
 Customizing a captivating thumbnail also contributes to whether or not a prospect will perceive your content as valuable (and declare you the chosen one!).

 Worrying about optimization might be the last thing on your small business’s mind.
-But, with the help of some handy tools and a video player that does all the dirty work for you, your company can focus on creating engaging content that will drive up your site visits in 2019!
+But, with the help of some handy tools and a video player that does all the dirty work for you, your company can focus on creating engaging content that will drive up your site visits!